-One of the good things about internships is that no one expects you to have decades of experience in the field.
-Employers are aware that this could be your first foot in the door.
-But you still need to write a killer resume and cover letter that shows what you do know about the field, what you can contribute and how your education or other experiences can set you apart from the rest of the candidates.
+One of the good things about internships is that no one expects you to have decades of professional experience in the field.
+Employers are aware that this could be your first chance to get your foot in the door.
+But you still need to write a killer internship resume and cover letter that shows what you do know about the field, what you can contribute, and how your education or other relevant experiences can set you apart from the rest of the candidates.

-Narrowing Down Your Skill Sets
+2. Narrow Down Your Skill Sets

 Also, consider the types of classes you took in school that could be relevant.
 If you took an intro to web design course and you’re applying for a creative-type job, make a note of it.
 Employers want to see what classroom experience and software knowledge you can bring to the intern position.
 If you put a business plan together with three other classmates, include this as well.
 This demonstrates your ability to work in teams as well as your ability to see projects through from start to finish.
 Companies are seeking interns with fresh insight so don’t hide what you’ve learned.

 While some of these experiences might seem irrelevant, the key here is to make sure whatever you’re including shows some sense of involvement, work ethic, and accomplishments.

-Building Your Sections
+3. Build Your Sections

-At the very top, preferably in a bigger, bolder font, add your contact information — which should include your name, your phone number, your email address, and any relevant links, like your LinkedIn profile or personal website, if you have one.
+At the very top, preferably in a bigger, bolder font, add your contact information — which should include your name, your phone number, your email address, and any relevant links, like your LinkedIn profile, relevant social media sites, or personal website, if you have one.

-Add Action Words
+4. Add Action Words

-- Managed cash register drawer of at least $400.00
+- Managed customer accounts of at least $70,000.00

 Many of the skills acquired from unrelated experiences are transferable.
 The key is to find ways to demonstrate your dedication, dependability, creativity, and work ethic with the right action words.